 Part time jobs and part time work

 Sometimes you need some cash without being able to put in all the hours of a full-time job.
 That's where finding part time work comes in handy.
 It can help fund your studies or internship while still having time to enjoy being young.
-But before you start your search, read this guide to help you out.
+But before you start your search, read this guide to part time jobs help you out.

 What is part time work?

-So, what do part time jobs actually entail?
-Well, legally speaking to fit the definition of part time work you’d have to:
+Legally speaking, to fit the definition of part time work you’d have to: